 The Resource fails the Market Impact Test as described in Section 8.2.2.8, or the Resource has local market power as described in Section 8.2.2.6(3).

-The mitigated Start-Up Offer shall represent the cost per start as determined from start fuel usage and the costs related to that fuel usage, electrical costs (station service), maintenance costs attributed to starts, and additional labor costs, if required above normal station manning levels.
+The mitigated Start-Up Offer shall represent the cost per start as determined from start fuel usage to synchronization and the costs related to that fuel usage, fuel usage from synchronization to achievement of the Minimum Economic Capacity Operating Limit and the costs related to that fuel usage, an estimate of energy market revenue from synchronization to achievement of the Minimum Economic Capacity Operating Limit, electrical costs (station service), maintenance costs attributed to starts, and additional labor costs, if required above normal station manning levels.
 The formula for mitigated Start-Up Offers can be found in Appendix G Section 2.6:

 Appendix G - Mitigated Offer Development Guidelines